ibm-cloud-docs/EventStreams/eventstreams149.md

 ## Step 7.
 Monitoring your connectors
 {: #step7_monitor_connectors}

-You can check your connector by going to http://localhost:8083/connectors/cos-sink/status
+You can check your connector by going to <br/>
+http://localhost:8083/connectors/cos-sink/status

-If the state of the connector is not running, you will need to restart it.
+If the state of the connector is not running, restart the connector.